rklymentiev/py-for-neuro/chapters/chapter3.md

 </codeblock>

 **Exercise 2**.
-This time get all the features for cell nucleus and label with the type of cancer.
+This time get all the features for cell nucleus and label them with the type of cancer.
 When the cancer type is not specified mark it as "unknown".
 Don't change missing values in other columns.

-You could also notice that now you joined DataFrame has two columns "id" and "ID" from both tables.
-Keep only the column that has all the parameters values.
+The joined DataFrame will have two columns `"id"` and `"ID"`.
+Keep only the first column.

-*Hint!
-To replace the missing value you can use `.fillna()` method.*
+**Hint!** To replace the missing value you can use [`.fillna()`](https://pandas.pydata.org/docs/reference/api/pandas.Series.fillna.html) method.
+It can be applied on Series or DataFrame.

 <codeblock id="03_06">

 - right join would be more appropriate here (or left join if you define the `table2` as the left one);
-- to remove the column you can use `.drop()` method.
-Don't forget the specify the axis (0: rows, 1: columns);
+- to remove the column `"ID"` you can use [`.drop()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop.html) method.
+Don't forget the specify the `axis` (0: rows, 1: columns);
 - don't forget the rewrite the column `'diagnosis'` after you replace the missing values.

 </codeblock>